 For example, in your CRM, you can use lead scoring to automatically measure how qualified a lead is.
 The higher the score, the more confident you can be investing your time in that lead.
 If your marketing has been put on autopilot, however, it makes nurturing this promising lead a whole lot easier.

 A tool like SalesWings can automatically score leads based on how they’ve interacted with your website, forms and videos.
-Or, if you prefer to set up your own lead scoring system based on your ideal prospect persona, you can do that as well.
+Some companies also prefer to set up their own lead scoring system based on their ideal buyer personas.

-A study by Nucleus found marketing automation leads to a 14.5% increase in sales productivity and a 12.2% reduction in marketing overheads.
-Don’t miss out on using these powerful automation tools to nurture leads into prospects.
+Don’t miss out on using powerful automation tools to nurture leads into new prospects.